 French is normally thought of as having six persons in each tense, three singular and three plural ('I', 'you', 'he/she/it' and 'we', 'you', 'they' in English).
-In the perfective tenses, however, in order to demonstrate agreement of the past participle, the Language Engine uses double this number, with a masculine and a feminine form of the verb for each person.
+In the perfective tenses, however, in order to demonstrate agreement of the past participle, these materials use double this number, with a masculine and a feminine form of the verb for each person.
 If the verb does not use être the two forms are of course the same.
-In the simple tenses, the Language Engine uses only the one gender.
+In the simple tenses, these materials use only the one gender.

 A single individual whom one knows well is addressed using the 2nd-person singular (tu); more than one person, or one person whom one does not know well, is addressed with the 2nd- person plural (vous).
-The Language Engine doesn't of course know whether you know the person well or not, so it always specifies singular or plural when it calls for a 'you' form, and expects you to use tu when it specifies the singular and vous when it specifies the plural.
+These materials don't of course know whether you know the person well or not, so they always specify singular or plural when they call for a 'you' form, and expect you to use tu when they specify the singular and vous when they specify the plural.

 When the person is vous and past-participle agreement is in force, the participle is made plural if vous refers to more than one person, but remains singular if it refers to one individual.
-Since the Language Engine can't know who is being addressed, it ignores this distinction, and treats all occurrences of vous as plural.
+Since these materials can't know who is being addressed, they ignore this distinction, and treat all occurrences of vous as plural.

 French verbs have been classified into conjugations in different ways by different grammarians.
-The Language Engine groups them into three conjugations according to the ending of the infinitive, and then divides Conjugation Two into three sub- groups, of which one (TwoC) takes Conjugation One endings.
-There would also be an argument for treating tenir, venir, mettre and prendre and their compounds as a separate group, but the Language Engine does not do this.
+These materials group them into three conjugations according to the ending of the infinitive, and then divide Conjugation Two into three sub- groups, of which one (TwoC) takes Conjugation One endings.
+There would also be an argument for treating tenir, venir, mettre and prendre and their compounds as a separate group, but these materials do not do this.

 Arranging the verbs in conjugations does not go far towards explaining their behaviour, however.
 Because French has a long history of linguistic change (it has moved further from Latin than any other Romance language), its verbs have developed a large number of unusual forms.
 As a result, any systematic account tends to fragment into too much detail to be useful.
 What follows describes the main phenomena in general terms.

 It is useful to think of the French verb as having a different stem for each group of tenses.
 This simplifies many apparent irregularities.
 For example, the future and conditional for any given verb are always formed on the same stem.
-By calling this the future stem, the Language Engine reduces the future and conditional of voir (for example) from 12 irregular forms (6 persons in 2 tenses) to one, the irregular future stem verr.
+By calling this the future stem, these materials reduce the future and conditional of voir (for example) from 12 irregular forms (6 persons in 2 tenses) to one, the irregular future stem verr.
 Similarly, the past tense and the past participle are both formed on the same past stem.

 Verbs in Conjugations Two and Three change the vowel in their stem in certain persons and tenses, giving it a twist that makes the language look as though it has been developed by generations of toffee-chewers.
 Typical changes are venir - je viens and pouvoir - je peux.